 How the Russia–Ukraine War Affects You in 2026

-Russia has been fighting a full-scale war against Ukraine since February 2022.
-Russian forces now control about 20% of Ukrainian territory, mostly in the east and south.
-The front lines have barely moved in months, but the fighting never stops.
-Russia keeps launching drone strikes on Ukrainian power plants and heating systems, causing blackouts for millions of people.
-More than 6 million Ukrainians have fled to other European countries.
-Western nations, including the US and EU members, have sent over $200 billion in military and financial support to Ukraine.
-The war has driven up food prices worldwide because Ukraine normally exports huge amounts of wheat and sunflower oil through the Black Sea.
-In 2026, this conflict still shapes energy bills, grocery costs, and security across Europe and beyond.
+Russia has been at war with Ukraine since February 2022.
+That is now four years of fighting.
+Russian forces control roughly 20% of Ukrainian territory, mostly in the east and south.
+The front lines have barely moved in months, but the war is far from quiet.
+Russia keeps hitting Ukraine's power plants and energy grid with drones and missiles.
+Millions of homes go dark.
+Over 6 million Ukrainians have fled to other European countries.
+Western nations — including the US and EU — have sent more than $200 billion in aid to help Ukraine fight back.
+The war has raised food prices worldwide, cut off key shipping routes in the Black Sea, and put Europe's security on edge.
+In 2026, this conflict still touches your grocery bill, your energy costs, and the stability of the entire continent.

 Frequently Asked Questions